stacksgov/sips/sips/sip-022/sip-022-emergency-pox-fix.md

   nodes that do not upgrade to Stacks 2.2 will not be able to talk to Stacks 2.2 nodes.

+* Set the testnet peer network version bits to `0xfacade07`.
+This ensures that testnet follower nodes that do not upgrade to Stacks 2.2 will not be able to talk to Stacks 2.2 nodes.

-The second hard fork will deactivate `pox-2` and instantiate a new PoX implementation `pox-3`.
+The second hard fork will instantiate a new PoX implementation `pox-3`.
 The `pox-3` contract code will:

 * Fix the aforementioned `stacks-increase` bug.

-* Prevent stackers from contributing to two or more PoX addresses.
+* Prevent Stackers from contributing to two or more PoX addresses.
 In particular,
     * Add a `delegated-to` field in the `stacking-state` data map, so that the `stacking-state` entry for a PoX user will indicate the principal to which their STX are delegated (if they are using delegated stacking).